 As a transdisciplinary designer and researcher I study the broad reach of design and how it can affect communication, human interaction, organizational change, and society at large.
-I believe that design innovation comes from a rhetorical foundation and the unique disposition and perspective that designers bring to situations, making them particularly great agents of change.
+I believe that design innovation comes from a rhetorical foundation and the unique disposition and perspective that designers bring to situations, making them particularly great agents of change and shapers of the human experience.

-Undergraduate study in information and graphic design at the RIT School of Design; Masters of Design from Carnegie Mellon University School of Design and Department of English.
-CV and portfolio with teaching, research, service, and professional practice available upon request.
+Undergraduate study in information and graphic design at the RIT School of Design; Masters of Design from Carnegie Mellon University Department of English and School of Design.
+CV and portfolio with teaching, research, and professional practice available upon request.

 51-171 Design and the Human Experience